amreis/amreis.github.io/_posts/2017-05-28-reinforcement-learning-evaluating-behavior.markdown

 ### Reducing alpha

 In order for this algorithm to converge, we need to _reduce_ the value of alpha.
 We can't reduce it too fast, because we would fall short of the correct value function.
-We can't reduce it too slow, because it may make us diverge.
-How to we pick alpha, you ask?
+We can't reduce it too slowly, because it may make us diverge.
+How do we pick alpha, you ask?
 Well, _in theory_, any sequence of alphas that follow these rules will work:

 \\[
 \sum_{t=0}^\infty \alpha_t = \infty \, ; \, \sum_{t=0}^\infty \alpha_t^2 < \infty